Gramli/SmallApiToolkit/README.md

 # SmallApiToolkit
-**SmallApiToolkit** is a powerful and efficient tool designed to help developers build small APIs more quickly and with greater ease.
+**SmallApiToolkit** is a tool designed to help developers build small APIs more quickly and with greater ease.
 It provides a range of features that streamline the creation of clean, maintainable, and well-structured API endpoints.

 ## RequestHandler
 To ensure Minimal API endpoints are clear and readable, **SmallApiToolkit** offers the **IHttpRequestHandler** interface.
 By implementing this interface in your handler, you can utilize the **SendAsync** extension method directly within the Minimal API endpoint.
 This method simplifies the process by automatically generating a JSON response based on the **IHttpRequestHandler** implementation.
 Additionally, every response is wrapped in a **DataResponse**, ensuring a consistent structure containing **Data** and **Errors**.